-This annual reduction is an unjust and unfair measure.
-It finances equalisation measures and tax exemptions which do not apply to régions but to other local government strata.
-Furthermore, it particularly affects the régions that were the most heavily penalised by the professional tax reform in 2010, including Occitanie in particular.
+This annual reduction is an inegalitarian measure because it affects the régions that were the most heavily penalised by the professional tax reform in 2010, including Occitanie in particular.

-The resulting loss in 2021 across all régions (excluding Ile-de-France which does not receive DCRTP) amounts to 7.5 M \in , and is estimated at 0.862 M \in for the Région Occitanie.
+The resulting loss in 2022 across all régions (excluding Ile-de-France which does not receive DCRTP) will amount to 25 M€.
+It is estimated at 2.84 M€ for the Région Occitanie.